 The Board has determined that a majority of its current members meet the independence requirements of the Nasdaq Stock Market LLC ("Nasdaq").
-Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, the Board has affirmatively determined that each of John Chiang, Weili Dai, Mitchell W. Kitayama, Matthew Mazdyasni and David G. Schmidt satisfies the independence criteria in the applicable Nasdaq listing standards and SEC rules.
-The Board also determined that Michael F. Eng and Ernest A. Bates, M.D., who served on the Board during 2023, satisfied such independence criteria.
+Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, the Board has affirmatively determined that each of John Chiang, Weili Dai, Mitchell W. Kitayama, Matthew Mazdyasni, and David G. Schmidt satisfies the independence criteria in the applicable Nasdaq listing standards and SEC rules.
 The Board also has a standing Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee.
-The Board has determined that all committee members are independent under applicable Nasdaq and SEC rules for committee memberships, and that each member of the Audit Committee also meets the additional independence criteria set forth in Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Board has determined that all committee members are independent under applicable Nasdaq and SEC rules for committee memberships, and that each member of the Audit Committee also meets the additional independence criteria set forth in Rule10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 In making such determinations, the Board considered all relevant facts and circumstances, including commercial, industrial, banking, employment and consulting, legal, accounting, charitable, and familial relationships, not merely from the standpoint of a director or nominee, but also from that of persons or organizations affiliated with the director or nominee.

-Board Diversity
+Board Composition